 What Is Plumage?

 The term plumage refers to a bird's feathers, including the color and pattern those feathers produce.
 Some birds have a variety of plumages during an annual cycle, while other birds sport the same plumage throughout the year.
 While plumage is, in many cases, the easiest way to identify birds, it can be confusing as birds change plumages or adopt color variations that are less familiar to birders.

 There are several basic plumages that many bird species exhibit throughout the year.

 - Juvenile plumage: This is the coloration young birds have during their first few weeks or months of life, usually during the summer and early fall after they have hatched.
 This plumage is still relatively bland to provide good camouflage, but it may begin to show mature colors and markings.
 In many dimorphic species, juvenile plumage resembles that of adult females, which are often more camouflaged.
 Juvenile plumage also often shows spotting, streaks, or other markings that help keep birds concealed.

-- Subadult Plumage: Birds that take several years to mature may have several subadult plumages they display during adolescence.
-This is especially common in raptors and gulls, both of which can take 2-3 years or longer to reach maturity.
+- Subadult plumage: Birds that take several years to mature may have several subadult plumages they display during adolescence.
+This is especially common in raptors and gulls, both of which can take 2 to 3 years or longer to reach maturity.
 Until then, immature birds have less distinct plumage that gradually grows to resemble the adult plumage more closely each year.

 - Basic plumage: This is a mature bird's non-breeding plumage.
 For many species, this is the plumage the birds display for the majority of the year, and it may be more camouflaged with duller colors and less distinct markings than during the breeding season.
 In dimorphic species, both genders may resemble females in basic plumage.
 This is also called non-breeding plumage or winter plumage.
 In some species, particularly ducks, it is called eclipse plumage because of the short time males' breeding plumage is "eclipsed" by this bland coloration.